-How to restore a computer through Restore Anyware (RAO) with Backup Exec System Recovery (BESR) and Symantec System Recovery (SSR)
+How to restore a computer through Restore Anyware (RAO) with Backup Exec System Recovery (BESR) and System Recovery.

 The recovery points (or virtual disk file) must be stored on a location that can be accessed by the System Restore Disk (SRD), either using external media like an external hard drive or a network location that can be mapped.
 If your recovery points are stored on CD\DVD media, you can eject the Recovery Disk you are booting from once the main menu appears, then insert the CD/DVD that contains your recovery points.

 It is good practice to run the driver validation tool included within the System Restore Disk (SRD) when the disk is loaded within Windows.
 If additional drivers are needed; create a custom System Recovery Disk (SRD) and include the necessary drivers for the hardware.
 Drivers can also be loaded at the beginning of the restore in the recovery environment.
 See the Related Documents Section below on how to run the driver validation tool and how to create a custom System Recovery Disk (SRD).

 Additional items of consideration when performing a Restore Anyware to hardware that is significantly different may require you to do the following: